optimumtact/sr.ht/README.md

 **Deployment**

-This has a working docker-compose file, just install docker, docker-compose and run
+This has a working docker-compose file, just install docker, docker-compose

+Then copy the example env file and adjust for your needs
+    cp env.dev.example .env.dev
+    nano .env.dev
+Then start the project with compose
     docker-compose up -d

 then you can browse to localhost:8080 (by default) to access it